rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 }
 ```

-* **(1)** DataSource layer, that will provide a DataSource service from the configuration.
+* This requires a **(1)** DataSource layer, that will provide a DataSource service from the configuration.
 > TaskLayer is a type alias for a ZLayer that does not require a dependency and can fail with a Throwable:
 >
 >  type **TaskLayer**[+A] = ZLayer[Any, **Throwable**, A]

-* **(2)** Quill layer, that will provide a Quill Postgres service, with a SnakeCase naming strategy for the table mapping, this layer depends on the DataSource service.
+* The second requirement is **(2)** Quill layer, that will provide a Quill Postgres service, with a SnakeCase naming strategy for the table mapping, this layer depends on the DataSource service.
 > **URLayer** is a type alias for a ZLayer that does require a dependency and cannot fail:
 >
 >  type **URLayer**[-R, +A] = ZLayer[R, **Nothing**, A]

-* **(3)** Data layer, that will provide a Quill Postgres service from the DataSource service.
+* The third requirement is a **(3)** data layer, that will provide a Quill Postgres service from the DataSource service.

-> **\>\>\>** operator is a ZLayer combinator that will chain the layers, it is a vertical composition of layers, that will provide the service from the first layer to the second layer.
+> The `>>>` operator is a ZLayer combinator that will chain the layers.
+It is a vertical composition of layers, that will provide the service from the first layer to the second layer.
->
+> The `++` operator is a ZLayer combinator that will merge the layers, it is a horizontal composition of layers.
-> **++** operator is a ZLayer combinator that will merge the layers, it is a horizontal composition of layers.
+> [This video](https://www.youtube.com/watch?v=PaogLRrYo64) on Rock the JVM's YouTube channel explains layer composition.

-ZIO is rich of type alias that after a while will make the code very readable.
+ZIO contains a rich variety of type aliases that after a while will make the code very readable.

 ### 6.1.2.
 User Repository

-User Repository is a classic repository that will handle the User entity.
+The User Repository is a classic repository that will handle the User entity.

 ```scala
 trait UserRepository:                            // (1)